TaDonker/TaDonker.github.io/_posts/2017-03-01-welcome-to-jekyll.md

 ### Time Features as Covariates vs Temporal Embedding

 The temporal embedding appears to outperform traditional feature preparation.
 The median results and also the best runs of the absolute encodings without temporal enrichment are worse than all other positional encodings.
 The increase of computational complexity by learnable embeddings is a drawback but of small effect.
 Another disadvantage is, that the embeddings need to be designed deliberately and the design has to be tailored to the specific dataset, which comes with additional hyperparameter tuning.
 But for time series forecasting it is often the case that a model is continuously used and often it will make sense to find the right embedding to improve all future forecasts.
-Also, the effect if no time information at all is included was measured, and the decrease was significant (Table1: WithoutTime).
 Conclusively, time information is crucial for an accurate forecast and the best performing solution is a temporal embedding.

 ### Absolut Encoding: Learnable vs Fixed